 Seventy-two percent of candidates stopped working with recruiters entirely because of poor communication and slow responses, according to Bullhorn’s GRID 2025 Talent Trends report.
 Even with AI-powered tools, these common errors will drag your numbers down.

 1. Sending too many messages too fast.
-Blasting 500 candidates in a single day looks like spam to email providers and LinkedIn's detection systems.
+Blasting 500 candidates in a single day looks like spam to email providers and LinkedIn’s detection systems.
 Pace your outreach.
-A steady drip of 30-50 personalized messages per day outperforms a weekly blast of 300 generic ones every time.
+30-50 personalized messages per day outperform a weekly blast of 300 generic ones every time.

 2. Using the same message for every role.
 An AI outreach tool can generate unique messages for each candidate - but only if you give it distinct inputs per role.
-If you're copying the same job description into every campaign, your "personalized" outreach will feel generic because it is.
+Copying the same job description into every campaign makes outreach feel generic - because it is.

-3. Ignoring candidates who say "not now."
-A "not right now" reply is gold.
-These candidates are open to your outreach, interested in the type of work, and willing to engage - just not for this specific role or timing.
+3. Ignoring candidates who say “not now.”
+“Not right now” replies are gold.
+These prospects are open to outreach, interested in the type of work, and willing to engage - just not for this specific role or timing.
 Tag them, note their preferences, and loop back in three to six months.

 4. Skipping the follow-up.
 Data consistently shows multi-step sequences generate twice the responses of one-off messages.
-If you're sending a single email and moving on, you're leaving half your potential responses on the table.
-Most candidates need two to three touches before they engage.
+Sending one email and moving on leaves half of potential responses uncaptured.
+Most prospects need two to three touches before they engage.

 5. Not cleaning your candidate list.
 Outdated email addresses, candidates who changed roles months ago, people who explicitly opted out - all of these drag down your metrics and risk deliverability issues.
 AI platforms with large, continuously refreshed databases handle most of this automatically, but it’s still worth verifying.
 For guidance on building clean, high-quality automated outreach campaigns, start with verified data.